vekr1518/LinkedIn-Data-Analysis/README.md

 data visualizations to gain insights from my own linkedin data.

 ## Implementation
-This project is implemented using spark and python in databricks notebook
+This project is implemented using spark framework and python in databricks.